PM Kusum Yogna subsidy in india

 Financial Support and Subsidies:

-• In case a farmer is not able to arrange equity to set up the solar energy power plant, he/she can opt for installing the plant through a third-party developer(s) or even through local DISCOM.
+• In case a farmer is not able to arrange equity to set up the solar energy power plant, he/she can opt for installing the plant through a third-party developer(s) or even through the local DISCOM.
 In such a case, the land owner will get lease rent as mutually agreed between the parties.

 • To support the development of solar projects under Component A, financial institutions like the State Bank of India (SBI) offer loans for up to 70% of the project cost.

-Who Can Apply for KUSUM Component A?
+Who Can Apply for PM KUSUM Scheme – Component A?

 • Individual farmers or groups of farmers